Personal Experience with Survivor's CPTSD, Narcissistic Abuse, Anxiety & Sleep Disorders, Asperger's Syndrome, and

 Had I experienced a seizure or was this something else?

 As an investigator, I took every path with my online research.
 Hitting my head is the most likely answer to this new condition I’m experiencing, maybe a Post-Concussion Syndrome, but then there is another possibility.
 I have had, for some time, chronic symptoms of Post Traumatic Stress Disorder (PTSD), and with this ailment, you can also experience bouts of insomnia, which is another potential link to Exploding Head Disorder.
 I can not pinpoint the reasoning behind my sudden onset.
 However, what I can pinpoint is that this condition happens right before falling to sleep.
 There is a surge, maybe two or three right before the big one, and then after-shocks that can last for a few hours.

 What is Exploding Head Syndrome?

-Exploding Head Syndrome or (EHS) is a condition which was first discussed by Robert Armstong Jones, a Welsh Physician who in 1920 described the ailment as an exploding sensation in the head.
+Exploding Head Syndrome (or EHS) is a condition that was first discussed by Robert Armstong Jones, a Welsh Physician who in 1920 described the ailment as an exploding sensation in the head.

 For those individuals who suffer from EHS, they experience a loud noise, or an electrical pulse, which surges through their head.
 Some may experience a bright flash of light or visual static, which accompanies the initial sensation.
 Most times, the respondent may experience an out-of-body feeling where they undergo a surge which makes them feel an electrical separation of mind and body while others experience a rush of adrenaline, and heart-pounding palpitations, which border symptoms of a panic attack.
 While most report dealing with a sizeable amount of stress, there are some who develop insomnia from fear of the certain sensations which come with the disorder.

 The American Sleep Association (ASA) regards the disorder as a non-dangerous ailment and explains further: